 In our simple setting this is a one-to-one correspondence, and the proof is immediate and not very interesting.
-The proof will be done in the more general case of System F.

-In general, there may be reduction steps on source terms that involve only types and that have no counter-part on compiled terms.
-This extra flexibility between the two semantics is often useful.
-It can be formalized by splitting the reduction \rightarrow into ι -steps \rightarrow{ι} , which are dropped after type erasure, and β -steps \rightarrow{β} , which are kept after type erasure.
-The ι -reduction must be terminating.
+The proof will be done in the more general case of System F. In general (and this will be the case in System F) there may be reduction steps on source terms that involve only types and that have no counter-part on compiled terms.
+In this case we may split the reduction relation into \rightarrow{ι} that deals with those steps without counterpart on type-erasures and other steps such as \longrightarrow{β} that are reproduced type-erasures.
+The ι -reduction must be terminating (see the statement of bisimilation for System-F in §4.4.5).

-Exercise 8 Rewrite the two previous lemmas to allow ι -steps.
+Exercise 8 (Short, but difficult) How would you write the two previous lemmas in the presence of ι -steps.
 What could happen if ι -reduction were not terminating?